Argumentum a fortiori: In mathematics

-Because bijections are a special case of functions, it automatically follows that if (1) holds, then (2) will also hold.
+Because bijections are a special case of onto functions, it automatically follows that if (1) holds, then (2) will also hold.
 Therefore, any proof of (1) also suffices as a proof of (2).
 Thus, (2) is an "a fortiori" argument.

 Types

 A maiore ad minus

 In logic, a maiore ad minus describes a simple and obvious inference from a claim about a stronger entity, greater quantity, or general class to one about a weaker entity, smaller quantity, or specific member of that class: